grrrwaaa/courses/film6246/design.md

 > VR is an immersive medium.
 It creates the sensation of being entirely transported into a virtual (or real, but digitally reproduced) three-dimensional world, and it can provide a far more visceral experience than screen-based media.
 Enabling the mind’s continual suspension of disbelief requires particular attention to detail...  - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)

 - With positional tracking, users can now move their viewpoint to look places you might have expect them to, such as under objects, over ledges, and around corners, and more worryingly, poke their head through walls and inside objects -- though most immersants tend to avoid this if they can.

+- That said, keep most content at a comfortable viewing angle.
+It is uncomfortable to look up or down for very long, or to twist sideways frequently or for sustained time.

 > Provide the user with warnings as they approach (but well before they reach) the edges of the position camera’s tracking volume as well as feedback for how they can re-position themselves to avoid losing tracking.
 We recommend you do not leave the virtual environment displayed on the Rift screen if the user leaves the camera’s tracking volume, where positional tracking is disabled.
 It is far less discomforting to have the scene fade to black or otherwise attenuate the image (such as dropping brightness and/or contrast) before tracking is lost. - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)